AjjMC/ajjgui/README.md

     ```

 > [!IMPORTANT]
 > These chest boats ride an interaction entity surrounding their hitbox and preventing other players from accessing them.
-If players come too close, the GUI is closed.
-This minor inconvenience is for ensuring complete robustness.
+If other players come close enough to bypass this, the chest boat is removed (and the user needs to reopen the GUI).
+These measures are essential in ensuring that GUIs can only be accessed by their specified player.

 ## Running GUI Commands and Accessing Data